psp-re/psp-re.github.io/content/blog/words.md

 > Don't worry, be happy. -Bob Marley

-PS: I wrote a [hashcat module for NIDs](https://github.com/pspdev/hashcat) after I was rejuvenated by the successful outcomes of Meeeow and artart78.
+PS: I wrote a [hashcat module for NIDs](https://github.com/pspdev/hashcat) after I was inspired by the successful outcomes of Meeeow.